 But do you see dogs in our medical centers anytime soon?
 What would the malpractice and hospital insurers say!?
 Do you think people, even those not scared of dogs, would trust one?
 Is it because we fetishize “authority” and “technology” to the point where we feel more comfortable getting our diagnosis from a man or a machine, even if men and machines are inferior to the task and wildly expensive in comparison?

 Please feel free to disagree with me in the comments, but I don’t see dogs in our medical centers anytime soon.
 I do think, however, that there is some really wonderful possibilities here to deliver low cost cancer detection to communities who may not have access to clinical care.
 A mobile cancer detection puppy bus?
-I’d go for a good sniffin’.Lisa Wade is a professor of sociology at Occidental College.
+I’d go for a good sniffin’.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.